iotexproject/iotex-docs/docs/developer/hardware/pebble-power-on.md

 ---
-title: Assemble and Turn on
+title: Assemble and Power on
 ---

 # Assemble and Turn on your Pebble Tracker